GxAniket/Java-DSA-And-Leetcode-Complete/README.md

 It includes both **college-specific questions** and **self-practice exercises**, from beginner to advanced levels.

 ## 📘 Topics Covered
+- ✅ Java Basic
+- ✅ Loop in java
 - ✅ Arrays
 - ✅ Strings
 - ✅ Linked Lists